promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {% tip %}
 **Summary:** The following list should provide you with the main activities to be done prior moving your system into production.
-Reviewing this list and executing the relevant recommendations should result in a stable environment with a low probability of unexpected behavior or failures that are result of a GigaSpaces environment mis configuration.
+Reviewing this list and executing the relevant recommendations should result in a stable environment with a low probability of unexpected behavior or failures that are result of a GigaSpaces XAP environment misconfiguration.
 <br/>
 **Author**: Shay Hassidim, Deputy CTO, GigaSpaces<br/>
-**Recently tested with GigaSpaces version**: XAP 10.0<br/>
+**Recently tested with GigaSpaces XAP version**: XAP 10.0<br/>
 **Last Update:** April 2014<br/>

 {% endtip %}